DTS-STN/vacman/infrastructure/README.md

-# VacMan infrastructure-as-code

-This project provides a basic infrastructure-as-code setup for managing Azure resources using Terragrunt and Terraform.
-It currently creates the following resources:

-- Vacancy Manager Entra ID service principal (aka *app registration*)
+# Vacancy Manager - Infrastructure

+This repository contains the infrastructure-as-code (IaC) for the Vacancy Manager application, using Terraform and Terragrunt to manage Microsoft Entra ID resources.

+## Overview

+The project is structured to provide a reusable Terraform module for creating Entra ID application registrations and to use Terragrunt for managing different deployment environments (e.g., non-production and production).

+- **Terraform:** Used to define the Entra ID application resources in a modular and reusable way.
+- **Terragrunt:** Used as a wrapper for Terraform to manage remote state, and environment-specific configurations, promoting a DRY (Don't Repeat Yourself) approach.

 ## Requirements